atomjack/cmbot/README.md

 		userid: 'xxxx',
 		roomid: 'xxxx'
 	},
+	modules_directory: __dirname + '/modules',
+	autoload_modules: true, // If set to true, scans the modules_directory for any .js files and loads any custom commands/events they contain
 	queue_enabled: true, // Set to false to never use the queue.
 	autodj: true, // Automatically DJ if 2 spots open up.
 	snag_threshold: 10, // How many votes a song must get for the bot to add it to it's queue.